wpsmith/simple-twitter-connect/readme.txt

 3. Simple Facebook Connect and Simple Twitter Connect button on comments form.
 4. Login info (before styling) after using Twitter connect button on comments form.

-== Upgrade Notice ==

-= 0.15 =
-* Minor fixes for minor things

-= 0.14 =
-* Several tweet button fixes.
-Normally I wouldn't push another update so soon, but this one seemed necessary.

-= 0.13 =
-* Minor bug fixes
-* Custom Post Types support for auto-publish.

-= 0.12 =
-* Bug fix release.
-Logins may not have worked with 0.11 for all people.
-* New option in settings screen to choose what your Twitter sign in button looks like, as apologies for the need for the bug fix release. :)

-= 0.11 =
-* Added official Twitter Tweet button.
-This is a replacement for the TweetMeme button.
-Full support for styling and related users.

 == Changelog ==

 = 0.15 =